-Some colours make you look tired and washed out while other colours make your skin looks healthy and glowing, your jaw line looks narrower and lifted up, your eyes look bright and sparkling, your hair look shiny and intense.
+Some colours make you look tired and washed out, emphasise shadows on your face and make your skin tone appear uneven while other colours make your skin looks healthy and glowing, your jawline looks narrower and lifted, your eyes look bright and sparkling, your hair look shiny and intense.

-There are some colours and neutrals called as “universal colours” .
-These colours have medium undertone, value and intensity, so they may be appropriate for more people.
-The thing with universal colours that they don’t look terrible on anyone, but they may not be your most flattering colours either!
-So if you’re looking for a colour that won’t be bad on anyone, for a uniform, or bridesmaid dress or the like, then you can choose universal colours.
+There are some colours and neutrals called “universal colours” .
+These colours have a medium undertone, value and intensity, so they may be appropriate for more people.
+The thing with universal colours is that they don’t look terrible on anyone, but they may not be your most flattering colours either!
+So, if you’re looking for a colour that won’t be bad for anyone, for a uniform, or bridesmaid dress or the like, then you can choose universal colours.

-Universal colours are : charcoal brown/taupe, navy, watermelon red, jade green, turquoise, teal, cobalt blue, deep periwinkle, medium purple, stone gray and soft white.
+Universal colours are : charcoal brown/taupe, navy, watermelon red, jade green, turquoise, teal, cobalt blue, deep periwinkle, medium purple, warm pink, stone gray and soft white.